wp-plugins/likebtn-like-button/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Like Button allows visitors to like and dislike pages, posts and comments anonymously.
+Like Button allows visitors to like and dislike posts, pages and comments anonymously.

 == Description ==